Best 16 Postman Alternative for API Testing (2025) [Free Comparison Template]

 Features:

-cURL is a command-line tool for transferring data with URLs.
-It supports various protocols and is widely used for fetching or sending data to servers via HTTP, HTTPS, FTP, and more.
+cURL is a command-line tool for transferring data using URLs.
+It supports multiple protocols and is widely used to send or retrieve data from servers over HTTP, HTTPS, FTP, and more.

 Features:

-Extensive Functionality via libcurl: Offers advanced features through the libcurl library, such as file transfers, proxy support, authentication mechanisms, and comprehensive HTTP method handling.
+- Advanced capabilities via libcurl: Offers features like file transfers, proxy support, authentication options, and comprehensive HTTP method handling.

 Features: